nikhil2001-create/Asic-Design-Class/README.md

 | out_rise_thr | 50% value |
 | out_fall_thr | 50% value |

+**Propagation Delay**:
-**Propagation Delay**: It refers to the time it takes for a change in an input signal to reach 50% of its final value to produce a corresponding change in the output signal to reach 50% of its final value of a digital circuit.
+It is the time taken for an input signal change to reach 50% of its final value and produce a corresponding output signal change to 50% of its final value in a digital circuit.

 ```
 rise delay =  time(out_fall_thr) - time(in_rise_thr)
 ```

+**Transistion time**:
-**Transistion time**: The time it takes the signal to move between states is the transition time , where the time is measured between 10% and 90% or 20% to 80% of the signal levels.
+The time it takes the signal to move between states is the transition time , where the time is measured between 10% and 90% or 20% to 80% of the signal levels.

 ```
 Fall transition time: time(slew_high_fall_thr) - time(slew_low_fall_thr)